schuelermine/schuelermine.github.io/src/blogposts/2025-c-pointers.md

 // These may (and likely will) be different
 ```

+Note that you can write `char buf[static 8]` to “enforce” the length, but this just makes it undefined behaviour if you pass a pointer to a shorter array.
+Similar to `restrict`, all it does is aid the compiler in optimisation.

 Interestingly, there’s a second type in C that acts very similar, but isn't nearly as confusing.
 That type is functions.

 Like arrays, function values immediately coerce to function pointers.
 Unlike arrays, however, dereferencing a variable that refers to a function, e.g. `*fn`, does allow you to call that function in the same way as the plain symbol would.